tidyverse/tidyverse.org/content/blog/ggplot2-4-0-0-s7/index.md

 In prior incarnations, ggplot2 defined the ggplot class as a named list with the `"ggplot"` class attribute.
 Classes in S7 are more formal than in S3 and have properties which can have restricted classes.
 For example, in the ggplot class, the `data` property can be anything (because it will go through [`fortify()`](https://ggplot2.tidyverse.org/reference/fortify.html) to become a data frame), the `facet` property must be the `Facet` ggproto class, and the `theme` property must be an S7 theme object.

 In contrast to S3, we cannot simply add new items to `ggplot` object [^1].
 The way to add additional information to classes in S7 is to make a subclass with additional properties.
-For example, if we want to add for example colour information to a new plot, we can do the following:
+For example, if we want to add colour information to a new plot, we can do the following:

 <div class="highlight">